Strongpreneur#Starting A Business

 As a young entrepreneur, there are several odds up against you concerning your level of experience.
 It would be best to spend quality time in the preparation of the business plan that you intend to use in raising money.
 This is the main and only yardstick used to measure whether your company is worth investing in.

 Adequate care should be taken to ensure that there is a realistic, unassuming, well as an accurate projection.
-Just because there is a big market for your product or services do not necessarily mean that you will get your fair share of it.
+Just because there is a big market for your product or services does not necessarily mean that you will get your fair share of it.
 Your evidence as to how you will go about obtaining your market share regardless of the size of the market is very important.

-To convince potential investors that they will meet their goal of high returns if they put their money on you and your business venture provide them with a detailed explanation of how your business will make profits.
+To convince potential investors that they will meet their goal of high returns if they put their money on you and your business venture providing them with a detailed explanation of how your business will make profits.
 Your potential investors do not want to know a lot about your product or service.
 What they want to know is how you are going to run the business to their interest.
 They want to know what your business is all about and why they should invest in it.
 Break down your spending strategy.
 Break it down again until you can explain exactly how you are going to spend the funds judiciously.
 Make it explicit to prospective investors.

 To achieve realistic answers to some or all of these questions, the organization or the enterprise needs to conduct a business feasibility study.
 There on, a comprehensive and realistic business plan or proposal would be developed.